JagadeesThiyagaQA22/Testing-Automation-Codes/README.md

   Here Added the Dependency like info.cukes Java,Junit,Core Directly Configured to Classes.

 # Maintained Three Files are Feature file, Stepdefinition, Runner Class.
-+++ Inside the Feature File,Wrote the Test Script in Plain Gherkin English
++++ Inside the Feature File, the Test Script writen in Plain Gherkin English,